 Sonja and I cleaned up his grave, and made it look great for the next family who were searching him out.
 We left hoping we made a small difference in the memory of someone who made a big difference for us.

-So, I raise a toast to Alfalfa, and all the forgotten ones who once brought joy into the world………. you still are……And to all the new joy makers, live in the moment.
+So, I raise a toast to Alfalfa, and all the forgotten ones who once brought joy into the world………. you still are.